fauna/fauna-go/README.md

 }
 ```

-In query results, the driver represents event sources as `fauna.EventSource`
+In query results, the driver represents an eventSource as `fauna.EventSource` values.
-values.

-To start a stream from a query result, call `Stream()` and pass the
+To start a stream from a query result, call `Stream()` and pass the `fauna.EventSource`.
-`fauna.EventSource`.
-This lets you output a stream alongside normal query
-results:

 ```go
 type Product struct {